In this guide

 Why Trade 2028 Markets Now

-- Greater price volatility (heightened ambiguity translates to amplified profit potential from prescient positioning)
+- Greater volatility (heightened ambiguity translates to amplified profit potential for prescient positioning)

-- Extended holding periods as fresh information gradually reshapes market valuations
+- Extended holding periods as new data surfaces and shifts valuations

-- Chance to accumulate positions in candidates before headline-driven rallies compress odds
+- Chance to accumulate positions in candidates before catalysts drive up costs

 FAQ